sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/tutorials/provisioning.rst

 Below the basic specification information is a list of *Device Commands*.
 Commands specify how SiteWhere can interact with the underlying hardware.
 A device command has a unique name, a namespace, and zero or more parameters.
 Device commands are intended to work in much the same way as calling an RPC method in a programming language.
-The command name and a list of strongly-typed parameters are sent to the device which interprets them and executes the corresponding logic.
+The command name and a list of strongly-typed parameters are encoded and sent to the device which interprets them and executes the corresponding logic.
 Each parameter has a name (which must be unique within the command), a type, and a flag indicating whether it is required.
 An example of the SiteWhere UI for editing commands is shown below: